Shivakumar-hm/Java/README.md

 gernerally we can define a variable or method as static.
 1. static variables and methods are shared across all the objects.
 2. static variables and methods can directly access through class name.
+3. static methods can access only static stuff directly.
+4. static methods can access non-static stuff but using Object.
+5. non-static methods can access everything directly.

 		static int a;